Hawaii vs Caribbean 2026: $4K vs $9K Family Cost

 Best Hawaiian Islands for Families

-Maui is the top pick for most families.
+The top pick for most families.
 Calm beaches, walkable resort areas in Ka'anapali and Wailea, and the best snorkeling in the state.
 It's also home to the Road to Hana and Haleakala, which are bucket-list experiences for older kids.

-Oahu works best for first-timers and budget-conscious families.
+Works best for first-timers and budget-conscious families.
 Waikiki's density means restaurants, shops, and activities are walking distance from your hotel.
 The drawback?
 Crowds.
 Waikiki sees over 72,000 visitors per day, so it doesn't feel like an escape.

-Big Island is the pick for families who want space and adventure.
+The pick for families who want space and adventure.
 Hawaii Volcanoes National Park and the Kona Coast's snorkeling are highlights, but the island's size means a lot of driving between activities.

 Best Caribbean Islands for Families

-Turks and Caicos has Grace Bay Beach — routinely ranked among the world's best — plus luxury family resorts with multiple bedrooms and full kitchens.
+Grace Bay Beach — routinely ranked among the world's best — plus luxury family resorts with multiple bedrooms and full kitchens.
 It's the top-shelf Caribbean family option.

-Puerto Rico stands out because it doesn't require a passport, uses U.S. currency, and has genuine culture beyond the beach.
+Stands out because it doesn't require a passport, uses U.S. currency, and has genuine culture beyond the beach.
 El Yunque rainforest and Old San Juan's forts keep families busy for days.

-Grand Cayman is a go-to for families with toddlers.
+A go-to for families with toddlers.
 Broad, soft-sand beaches with calm turquoise water and easy-entry shorelines mean even the youngest kids can wade safely.

 What Parents Say